 Other ways to follow the conference

-After the conference all presentations will be made available via the ENSREG website.
+After the conference video recordings of the sessions and the presentations will be made available via the ENSREG website.

 ENSREG is an independent, authoritative expert body created in 2007.
 It is composed of senior officials from the national nuclear safety, radioactive waste safety and/or radiation protection regulatory authorities from all 28 EU Member States and representatives of the European Commission.